 And again, tenants enjoy these benefits too.
 They can easily pull up the total they’ve paid on the year.
 They can look up what they paid for a security deposit, rather than bothering you with a call to find the answer.
 And of course, they can also see the history as it pertains to their roommates, resolving most disputes before they even happen.

 This point has been implied throughout, but we wanted to take a moment to state it explicitly.
 When it comes to financial transactions, transparency is only as good as the accuracy of your reporting.
 If your records are manually generated (via data entry, pen and paper, etc.), they’re susceptible to human error.
 Online payments remove this risk entirely by automatically recording everything you would need to know about a particular payment.

 Notifications, late fees, updates, etc. are all included without any manual input required.
 This automation not only saves you time (which is great), but also increases trust between you and your tenants.

 The Bottom Line: Online Payments Are Worth Trying

 Certainly, it can be a bit of a hassle transitioning to a new way of doing things, especially if you’ve been using the same methods of collecting payments for a long time.
-Still, the increased transparency in collecting payments online can go a long way in securing your business, facilitating trust between you and your tenants and making things a little easier for everyone involved — a huge plus if you are looking to increase your portfolio, speed things up and gain more control over the entire process of collecting payments.
+Still, the increased transparency in rent collection online can go a long way in securing your business, facilitating trust between you and your tenants and making things a little easier for everyone involved — a huge plus if you are looking to increase your portfolio, speed things up, and gain more control over the entire process of collecting payments.